 Navy Federal vs. USAA: Fees

 A huge plus to banking with Navy Federal is that you get to avoid account monthly fees.
 The only account that charges a service fee is the Navy Federal Credit Union Flagship Checking Account with a $10 fee.
 You can still waive this fee with an average daily balance of at least $1,500.
 USAA also offers free accounts, except for its USAA 529 College Savings Plan which charges a $10 annual (and waivable) fee.

 Both banks are generous in their fee schedule when it comes to ATM usage.
 Both provide access to thousands of ATMs nationwide.
 NFCU will even reimburse you for out-of-network ATM fees you might face, up to $10 and $20 per statement cycle, depending on the account you have.
-USAA doesn’t charge a fee for the first 10 out-of-network ATM withdrawals per statement cycle and charges $2 for each transaction after that.
-USAA will also refund foreign ATM fees up to $15.
+USAA refunds up to $10 per statement cycle in ATM surcharge or usage fees for transactions made at out-of-network ATMs.
+1% Foreign Transactions Fee may apply.

 Navy Federal vs. USAA: Rates

 On the whole, Navy Federal Credit Union offers better rates than USAA.
 For starters, the Navy Federal Credit Union Basic Savings Account earns at a 0.25% APY.
 This includes all account balances, so you don’t have to worry about meeting a certain balance to earn interest.
 At USAA, you’ll need a savings account balance of at least $25 in its lower tier to earn 0.01%.
 Even at the highest balance tier of $10,000 and over, you will still earn at a lower rate than Navy Federal’s, at a 0.25% APY.
 USAA’s Performance First Savings Account earns at slightly higher rate tiers, but you’ll need at least $10,000 to open the account in the first place.